 Multi- sensor surveillance systems represent a fast growing group of electro-optical systems of critical importance in both defense and civilian applications.
 At the same time they are the most expensive groups of electro-optical systems.
-Most advanced but rarely met multi-sensor surveillance systems are built from a long series of sensors like thermal imager (or two thermal imagers, color VIS camera, low light VIS-NIR camera, SWIR camera, laser range finder, laser designator, laser pointer, illuminator located on a stabilized platform and such systems.
-Simpler systems built from two-three sensors located on smaller stabilized or non-stabilized platforms are more common.
+Most advanced but rarely met multi-sensor surveillance systems are built from a long series of sensors like thermal imager (or two thermal imagers), color VIS camera, low light VIS-NIR camera, SWIR camera, laser range finder, laser designator, laser pointer, illuminator located on a mechanical platform.
+Most typical multi sensor systems are built in form of three sensors (thermal imager, VIS-NIR camera and laser range finder) located on a mechanical platform.
+The latter can be stabilized or non-stabilized.

 All sensors used in the multi-sensor surveillance systems should be tested to assure that they fulfill assumed requirements.
 Next, such test should be periodically repeated to detect early deterioration of sensor parameters.
 Further on, all the sensors must be in properly aligned to assure proper performance of overall multi-sensor system.
 Deviations from the proper alignment must be corrected by periodic re-boresighting.